milesj/boost/docs/log.md

 ## Usage

-Logging is based around the concept of a "logger", which provides a set of methods of variable levels to log with.
+Logging is based around the concept of a "logger", which provides a set of functions of variable levels to log with.
 Logs are written to a defined writable stream, or `process.stdout` and `process.stderr` if not defined.
 To begin, instantiate a logger with `createLogger`, which returns a function that can be used for standard level logging.